Link Search Menu Expand Document

 LLM Provider Configuration

-If you plan to use content enhancement (enhance_content: true) or information extraction (extract_information: true), you must configure environment variables for your LLM provider.
+If you plan to use information extraction (extract_information: true), you must configure environment variables for your LLM provider.
 These variables must be available on both the driver and executor nodes.

 Required Environment Variables by Provider